-Blue Dog State Fish Hatchery
+Blue Dog lake State Fish Hatchery

-- Reservation are recommended
+- Reservations are recommended

-If your organization or class is interested in learning more about the hatchery or in reserving a guided tour, contact:
+- If your organization or class is interested in learning more about the hatchery or in reserving a guided tour, contact:

-Blue Dog Lake State Fish Hatchery
+- Blue Dog Lake State Fish Hatchery

-44437 139A St
+44437 139A Street

 Waubay, SD 57273

-Educational displays that are present inside the hatchery building.
-The displays illustrate the steps involved in the walleye egg
+Educational displays inside the building.
+The exhibits illustrate the steps involved in the walleye egg

 collection process as well as describing many other ecological and fish facts.